Diploma in Creative Writing

 The Key Elements of Story

-An overview of the core concepts of story – research, setting, character and dialogue – a basic exploration of The Hero's Journey and its main character archetypes, as well as an overview of the essential tools of the trade needed to write professionally.
+Lesson 1 will provide an overview of the core concepts of story – research, setting, character, and dialogue –, a basic exploration of The Hero's Journey and its main character archetypes, as well as an overview of the essential tools of the trade needed to write professionally.

-A look at the essential concepts to consider before researching your work, a crucial look at the types of sources writers will interact with, and an exploration of how to integrate research into fiction – considering the concepts of research storage, balance, and poetic license.
+In this lesson, you will look at the essential concepts that should be considered before researching your work, a crucial look at the types of sources writers will interact with, and an exploration of how to integrate research into fiction – considering the concepts of research storage, balance, and poetic license.

-A look at the core concepts to consider when constructing characters – with particular focus on the public/private disparity as well as the need for character motivation.
-We also look at more key character archetypes and learn handy writing tips for writing characters for a modern audience.
+Discover the core concepts to consider when constructing characters – with particular focus on the public/private disparity as well as the need for character motivation.
+You will also look at more key character archetypes and learn handy writing tips for writing characters for a modern audience.

-A deeper look at character development, with particular focus on the crucial nature of conflict as well as the subcategories thereof.
-We then look at how to draw up a character bio and, also, how to design a cohesive cast.
+Lesson 5 takes a deeper look at character development, with particular focus on the crucial nature of conflict as well as the subcategories thereof.
+Learn how to draw up a character bio and, also, how to design a cohesive cast.

-An important look at what distinguishes dialogue from real-life speech, a deep dive into how levels of human intimacy guides dialogue, as well as a more technical look at how to make decisions regarding the use of slang/regionalisms/jargon in fiction.
+Lesson 6 takes an important look at what distinguishes dialogue from real-life speech, and deep dives into how levels of human intimacy guide dialogue, as well as a more technical look at how to make decisions regarding the use of slang/regionalisms/jargon in fiction.

 Genres of Fiction

-A step-by-step guide to the process of publication.
-We look at the pre-publication phases of beta-reading and criticism, learn how to assemble necessary auxiliary documentation, as well as how to handle the process of actual submission and the potential feedback the writer will receive at this point in the process.
+The final lesson in Module 1 offers a step-by-step guide to the process of publication.
+You will look at the pre-publication phases of beta-reading and criticism, learn how to assemble necessary auxiliary documentation, as well as how to handle the process of actual submission and the potential feedback the writer will receive at this point in the process.